 4.13 Fruit yield

 Application of different levels of phosphorus in selected Okra varieties exhibited significant variation in the fruit yield (Table 5).
 The maximum yield was obtained from the V1T2 treatment (14.94 t/ha), which was 163.4% to 177.7% higher than the V1T0 and V2T0 treatments.
 It was statistically similar to the V1T3 treatment but significantly higher than all other treatments.
 The V2 also produced highest fruit yield (12.80tha-1) with T2 treatment, however compared to V1 its fruit yield was 16.7% smaller at similar phosphorous levels.
 Minimum fruit yield (5.38) observed in V2T0 treatment which was statistically similar with V1T0.These results emphasize the synergistic effect of variety selection and phosphorus application on okra yield per hectare.
-Increasing levels of phosphorus up to 90 kg/ha increased yield/ha (Laxman et al., 2004).
+Increasing levels of phosphorus up to 90 kg/ha increased yield/ha (Laxman et al., 2004; Ingle at al., 2016).
 Okra plants were more efficient in their use of P in terms of yield/ha (Akinrinde and Adigun, 2005)

 4. Conclusion

-The field experiment was conducted to investigate the influence of different phosphorus levels on the growth, yield attributes, and yield of okra (Abelmoschus esculentus L.) during Kharif season in Bangladesh.

-The results revealed that the vegetative growth parameters and reproductive parameters of okra were improved with phosphorus fertilization.
-However, the application of 90 kg P ha⁻¹ (T2) and 110 kg P₂O₅ ha⁻¹ (T3) treatments significantly highest influence on of growth and yield enhancement of okra compared to the other treatments.
-The BARI dherosh-2 and chamak, both varieties responded positively to this phosphorus inputs.
-However, plant development, flowering, and fruiting response of BARI dherosh-2 to phosphorus treatments was much higher than the variety ‘Chamak’.
-Among the two selected varieties, BARI dherosh-2 yielded higher quantities and best quality fruits across all phosphorus treatments.
-Our result suggest that the 90 kg P₂O₅ ha-1 phosphorus application could be the most effective dose for promoting robust plant growth and maximizing yield and quality of BARI dherosh-2.
+Phosphorus application significantly enhanced the vegetative and reproductive performance of okra.
+The treatment with 90 kg P₂O₅ ha⁻¹ led to maximum growth and yield, particularly in the variety BARI Dherosh-2.
+While both tested varieties responded positively, BARI Dherosh-2 consistently outperformed Chamak across phosphorus levels.
+Therefore, the application of 90 kg P₂O₅ ha⁻¹ is recommended for optimal okra production during the Kharif season in Bangladesh.

 COMPETING INTERESTS DISCLAIMER: